World stocks at record high, UK Labour landslide and US payrolls hog spotlight

 Zurich's Miller noted a weakening in recent employment data and said a softer-than-expected payrolls number would support the case for a U.S. rate cut in September.

-U.S. Treasury yields were little changed in early London trade, with two-year yields trading around 4.69% and benchmark 10-year yields up marginally at 4.36%.
+U.S. Treasury yields were little changed during London trade, with two-year yields trading around 4.64% and benchmark 10-year yields up marginally at 4.32%.

-In currency markets, the euro rose to $1.0825 as polls point to France's far right National Party falling short of an absolute majority at Sunday's parliamentary election runoff.
+In currency markets, the euro rose to $1.0828 as polls point to France's far-right National Party falling short of an absolute majority at Sunday's parliamentary election runoff.

 "If the polls eventually prove accurate, this would mean the more extreme policies of fiscal expansion and immigration curbs are unlikely to pass," said MUFG analyst Michael Wan.

-The dollar was down around 0.35% at 160.75 yen.
-The Australian dollar notched up a six-month high of $0.6738 as yield spreads swung in its favour, underpinned by wagers that the next move in Aussie rates might be up given inflation is proving stubborn.
+The dollar was down around 160.93 yen.
+The Australian dollar hovered near a six-month high of $0.6739 as yield spreads swung in its favour, underpinned by wagers that the next move in Aussie rates might be up given inflation is proving stubborn.

 Bitcoin was set for its biggest weekly fall in more than a year on worries over the likely dumping of tokens from defunct Japanese exchange Mt.
 Gox and further selling by leveraged players after the cryptocurrency's strong run.